THANKS FOR LISTENING WORLD!

 Right.

-Wow, I missed that when I was in the arcade a lot and I don't recall playing that one.
+Wow, I missed that.
+I was in the arcade a lot and I don't recall playing that one.

 I did like that one.
 That was a fun one.
 But yeah, it was one of those that repeats the same three stages over and over again each time I got harder.
 Yeah.